Vegetables You Can Grow Indoors

 How to Grow Fruiting Crops & Warm-Season Herbs Indoors

-If your sights are set on root or fruiting plants, such as beets, tomatoes, peppers or beans-or sun-loving warm-season herbs such as rosemary and basil-the typical windowsill won't quite do the job.
-Plants expend a lot of energy producing storage roots and fruits.
+If your sights are set on root or fruiting plants, such as beets, tomato plants, peppers or beans-or sun-loving warm-season herbs such as rosemary and basil-the typical windowsill won't quite do the job.
+When plants grow, they expend a lot of energy producing storage roots and fruits.
 Sun-loving herbs won't keep growing without enough light; you'll need to add supplemental grow-lighting to provide enough energy for these crops.

 - Bush beans